hashicorp/envconsul/README.md

 map, for example.

 First, you must add the vault address and token information to the configuration file.
-It is not possible to specify these values via the command line:
+The configuration can also be set via command-line flags to `envconsul`:

 ```hcl
 vault {